 Buprenorphine is a semi-synthetic opioid derived from thebaine, an alkaloid of the poppy plant.
 It is a partial opioid antagonist that can produce opioid effects such as euphoria and respiratory depression.
 At low doses, it provides sufficient agonist effects to enable opioid-addicted individuals to stop misusing opioids without experiencing withdrawal symptoms.
 The agonist effects increase linearly with increasing doses of the drug until it reaches a plateau and no longer increases as the dosage increases.

 Due to buprenorphine being a drug that is used to treat opioid addiction, it may be difficult to spot the warning signs.
 The symptoms of abuse can range from mild to severe, and it is essential to understand the signs someone may be exhibiting.
-While the individual is transitioning from a state where they were using strong opioids like heroin into sobriety, taking buprenorphine may seem reasonable, but over time, use can spiral and develop into another full-blown addiction to the drug.
+While the individual is transitioning from a state where they were using potent opioids like heroin into sobriety, taking buprenorphine may seem reasonable, but over time, use can spiral and develop into another full-blown addiction to the drug.
 There are signs and symptoms to look out for if you suspect that either you or a loved one has lost their control.
-Symptoms of long-term abuse include:

 - Slurred speech